-This week saw New Model Adviser announce its Top 100 firms.
+This week saw New Model Adviser announce its Top 100 firms for financial award success.
 Entries for the Professional Adviser awards closed last month, with the shortlists expected soon and the winners announced in early 2019.

 That got us thinking; if you win an award, what next?

 Including awards in your marketing strategy is essentially a three-stage process: